 - Is a refugee or asylee

 Although not all members of a household may be able to apply for food stamps, non-eligible members may apply on their behalf.
-For example, if a legal non-citizen has not lived in the United States for five years but has children who are U.S. citizens, he or she may apply for food stamps for the children despite being ineligible for assistance themselves.
+For example, if a legal non-citizen has not lived in the United States for five years but has children who are U.S. citizens, he or she may apply for food stamps on behalf of the children despite being ineligible for assistance themselves.

 Keep in mind that all able-bodied individuals without dependents between the ages of 18 and 50 are required to meet certain work requirements in order to maintain their SNAP eligibility.
 In order to receive food stamps in Connecticut for more than three months within a 36-month period, the individual must work at least 20 hours per week or spend an equivalent amount of time in a work program.
 Failing to meet and report these standards can result in a loss of benefits.
 You can download our free guide for more information on how to meet food stamps requirements.